Oct 27, 2017

 Call Our Atlanta Personal Injury Attorneys Today at (770) 741-2825

-With more than 20 years of combined legal experience, The Law Offices of Nathaniel F. Hansford, LLC provides diligent representation to clients injured because of someone else’s negligence.
+With more than 20 years of combined legal experience, Hansford McDaniel LLC provides diligent representation to clients injured because of someone else’s negligence.
 Whether you were injured in a slip and fall, car accident, or other type of incident, our Atlanta personal injury lawyers can help.
 We can investigate the scene, gather evidence, and fight hard on your behalf as you seek compensation from those responsible.
 We encourage you to go out and enjoy a fun and safe Halloween!

 Contact us today if you have suffered an injury, and schedule a free consultation with one of our compassionate attorneys.